johnarobinson77/Multithreaded-DBSCAN-Clustering-in-Cpp/README.md

 In the picking and search routines, when a point is found that needs to be added to the current cluster, the node in the k-d tree is marked as having been taken by moving the values from that node to the cluster and storing a pointer to the current cluster that the values have been moved to in the node.
 When a subsequent search finds the same node that wants to be added to its cluster, one of two things happens.

 1. A movedTo pointer that is the same as the current cluster pointer indicates that the point is already in the current cluster.
 It is just ignored.
 2. A movedTo pointer that is different from the current cluster pointer indicates that the current cluster overlaps with the cluster to which the values have been moved.
 The movedTo and current clusters will need to be merged in the future.
-To identify this, the movedTo pointer is added in an std::set in the current cluster called the overlap set.
+To identify this, the movedTo pointer is added in an avlSet in the current cluster called the overlap set.

 ### Merging Subclusters